ossf/wg-securing-software-repos/docs/attestations-style-guide/level-aaa.md

 In the npm examples we tested, the packages often displayed entire READMEs, which meant many pages of scrolling to find any information not included in the README.
 In some cases, users were confused about which information was written by package maintainers and which was provided by the registry.
 One suggestion that was offered, but not explored in the UI, was to add author names to content, including the publish date.
 For example: "This security page was last updated on [ DATE ] by npm to include [ DETAILS ]."

 ![A screenshot of a UI example of the highest level AAA requirements for visualising attestation information along with entire security page content example](/attestations-style-guide/images/highest-requirements-menu-3.png "A screenshot of a UI example of the highest level AAA requirements for visualising attestation information along with entire security page content example")
+_A screenshot of a UI example of the highest level AAA requirements for visualising attestation information along with entire security page content example_

 ![A screenshot of a UI example of the highest level AAA requirements for visualising attestation information along with entire security page content example](/attestations-style-guide/images/highest-requirements-3.png "A screenshot of a UI example of the highest level AAA requirements for visualising attestation information along with entire security page content example")
+_A screenshot of a UI example of the highest level AAA requirements for visualising attestation information along with entire security page content example_

 **Sidebar - Minimal**
 If present on a page, the sidebar typically already contains critically useful information to help users decide whether or not to use a package and/or if a package is safe.
 This is usually where downloads, releases, source code or repository links, and contributors are listed.
 These pieces of information are important not just for safety and security, but are generally useful for users when exploring packages.